pokimane-viewer/Bo_CUDA_Hypothesis_to_controll_all_LLMs_nice_inventions/README.md

+# Bo Speaks; Donald do you have the balls to take on Bo even if he was only victimized for 7 years with those cryptographic protocols in those chips?

+Up‑grading kernels (e.g., flash‑attention v2) can speed training/inference **without retraining**, because the numerical contract of the op (e.g., `Y = softmax(Q Kᵀ/√d) V`) is preserved.

 # Nice inventions

 Summary – Training iteratively adjusts weight matrices so that multi‑head, multi‑layer transformations minimise next‑token loss over BPE‑encoded sequences.
 CUDA kernels are the computational plumbing that move float32/16/8 numbers around; they store no knowledge.
 At inference, the server’s max_new_tokens gate and the model’s fixed context length delimit how much of that learned mapping you can exploit in any single request.